 The Second Strike

-That May, the University, in an effort to distance themselves from a reprisal of events that winter, signed a contract to turn over the operations of the dining halls to a private company, SAGA Food Services.
+That May, the University, in an effort to distance itself from a reprisal of events that winter, signed a contract to turn over the operations of the dining halls to a private company, SAGA Food Services.
 By the end of the summer, SAGA had laid off many part-time workers and some low-wage workers across the campus were still waiting for the University to fulfill promises that it had made that spring, including increasing pay.

 “Soon after SAGA food company came in, I almost knew there would be another strike,” Brooks remembered.
 “Just didn’t know it was going to be as early as it was.”31 On November 7, 1969, almost 250 foodworkers began a second strike, demanding “recognition of a union, a job classification program, and the rehiring of 10 employees fired or laid off within the last week allegedly for pro-union activities.”
-SAGA refused to recognized the UNC Non-Academic Employees Union, which had previously been recognized by the state as the representative of the foodworkers, and movement towards a quick resolution stalled as SAGA threatened to fire even more workers over the strike.32
+SAGA refused to recognize the UNC Non-Academic Employees Union, which had previously been recognized by the state as the representative of the foodworkers, and movement towards a quick resolution stalled as SAGA threatened to fire even more workers over the strike.32

 Students, including members of the BSM, once again held protests in support of the workers, standing on the picket lines and organizing boycotts of all dining facilities, including dormitory kitchens.
-By November 9th, over three hundred foodworkers were on strike and only two of six dining facilities around the campus were open, though understaffed.33 As with the first strike, the BSM, along with sympathetic white students, arranged for a boycott of the dining halls, encouraging students to donate to the Food Workers’ Assistance Fund, organized by the Campus Y. Boycotting students were encouraged to eat at the Baptist Student Union, which operated as a temporary dining facility for boycotters, but unlike Manning Hall during the first strike, it did not serve as a community space for the foodworkers and their supporters.34
+By November 9th, over three hundred foodworkers were on strike and only two of six dining facilities around the campus were open, though understaffed.33 As with the first strike, the BSM, along with sympathetic white students, arranged for a boycott of the dining halls, encouraging students to donate to the Food Workers’ Assistance Fund, organized by the Campus Y. Boycotting students were encouraged to eat at the Baptist Student Union, which operated as a temporary dining facility for boycotters; but unlike Manning Hall during the first strike, it did not serve as a community space for the foodworkers and their supporters.34

 As picketing around the dining halls continued through mid-November, Chapel Hill and campus police occupied the entrances to both Lenoir and Chase Dining Halls in order to keep the buildings open.
 Six days into the strike, on November 13th, Chapel Hill police charged two foodworkers with assault and resisting arrest after they stood in front of a back door to Chase Hall and two police officers “suffered scalp lacerations” after being hit with milk crates.35 Police violence and the arrests of foodworkers and their student supporters continued through the second strike, with several incidents of struggles, usually begun as a result of police-induced standoffs between picketers and police.
 Jack McLean, the chairperson of the BSM, writing in Black Ink, explained that “the violence created by the Chapel Hill Gestapo force on peaceful demonstrators is a clear example that the Southern part of heaven has been captured by the roaring waves of fascism in this country.
-The irony is not that violence exists in the country but that it exists in the peace loving community of Chapel Hill.”36 The violence McLean described reached its peak on December 4th in front of Lenoir Hall when approximately twenty-five police “wielding nightsticks and brandishing shotguns,” “charged a group of demonstrators when the group refused to heed police orders to disperse.”
+The irony is not that violence exists in the country but that it exists in the peace loving community of Chapel Hill.”36 The violence McLean described reached its peak on December 4th in front of Lenoir Hall when, “wielding nightsticks and brandishing shotguns,” approximately twenty-five police “charged a group of demonstrators when the group refused to heed police orders to disperse.”
 Nine demonstrators, the majority of them members of the BSM, were arrested and four were injured by the police.37

 Negotiations between the foodworkers and SAGA to settle the strike failed throughout November as SAGA refused to work with union representatives or agree to the rehiring of laid-off workers.
 On November 21st, a majority of full-time workers in the UNC Non-Academic Employees Union voted to affiliate with the American Federation of State, County and Municipal Employees (AFSCME) union (itself affiliated with the national AFL-CIO), bringing national attention and resources to the strike.
 Even after the vote to affiliate with a national labor union, the University’s administration maintained that any settlement of the strike did not involve them, only SAGA.38 But beginning in December, Black students from across North Carolina began organizing to convene at the University for a massive demonstration of support for the foodworkers.
 James Westerbrook, a representative from SAGA leading potential negotiation, explained that he now regarded the strike as a “demonstration of [B]lack [P]ower instead of a labor dispute,” and viewed the plans for “[B]lack Monday a threat.”39

-As the prospect of a “Black Monday” rally leered, which the BSM said could bring over three thousand Black high school and college students to Chapel Hill, the University, fearful of a mass display of Black student and worker power, worked with SAGA to settle the strike as quickly as possible.
+As the prospect of a “Black Monday” rally loomed, which the BSM said could bring over three thousand Black high school and college students to Chapel Hill, the University, fearful of a mass display of Black student and worker power, worked with SAGA to settle the strike as quickly as possible.
 The University also faced national pressure to help move negotiations forward after Ralph Abernathy, the president of the Southern Christian Leadership Conference, arrived in Chapel Hill on Saturday, December 6th.
 Abernathy met separately with the striking foodworkers and with Chancellor Sitterson, telling The Daily Tar Heel that he “considered the University responsible for settling the strike.”40 After the University’s administration joined the negotiations, the second strike ended on December 8th, with workers winning several key concessions, including a non-discriminatory clause for employment and promotion, ten days of sick leave per year, the ending of split shifts, and the re-hiring of several dozen laid-off employees.

 Despite these victories, the contract signed between SAGA and the workers also included a “no strike, no walkout clause,” significantly limiting foodworkers’ ability to continue to leverage their power through future work stoppages.41 In the afternoon of December 8th, approximately one thousand Black students from across North Carolina met on campus for a “Black Monday” victory rally.42 “The ‘Message From A Black Man,’ comes through clear to white society today,” Black Ink reported.
 “YOU CAN’T STOP US NOW.”43 The powerful showing of support by North Carolina’s Black students for the foodworkers’ demonstrated the importance of Chapel Hill in state-wide movements for racial justice.
 But when workers returned to campus in January 1970, SAGA refused to follow through on the promises of the settlement, firing forty-nine more employees in the wake of the second strike, including Elizabeth Brooks.44 Although the University did not renew their contract with SAGA the following school year, the foodworkers had legally lost their right to strike against SAGA, and the movement for better working conditions for low-wage workers on campus waned through the next decade.